Excavator: Configurations

 Attached to the end of the boom is the stick (or dipper arm).
 The stick provides the digging movement needed to pull the bucket through the ground.
 The stick length is optional depending whether reach (longer stick) or break-out power (shorter stick) is required.
 Most common is mono stick but there are also, for example, telescopic sticks.
+The largest form ever of an excavator, the dragline excavator, eliminated the dipper in favor of a line and winch.

 On the end of the stick is usually a bucket.
 A wide, large capacity (mud) bucket with a straight cutting edge is used for cleanup and levelling or where the material to be dug is soft, and teeth are not required.
 A general purpose (GP) bucket is generally smaller, stronger, and has hardened side cutters and teeth used to break through hard ground and rocks.
 Buckets have numerous shapes and sizes for various applications.
 There are also many other attachments that are available to be attached to the excavator for boring, ripping, crushing, cutting, lifting, etc. Attachments can be attached with pins similar to other parts of the arm or with some variety of quick coupler.
-Excavators in Scandinavia often feature a tiltrotator which allows attachments rotate 360 degrees and tilt +/- 45 degrees, in order to increase the flexibility and precision of the excavator.
+Excavators in Scandinavia often feature a tiltrotator which allows attachments rotate 360 degrees and tilt ±45 degrees, in order to increase the flexibility and precision of the excavator.

 Before the 1990s, all excavators had a long or conventional counterweight that hung off the rear of the machine to provide more digging force and lifting capacity.
 This became a nuisance when working in confined areas.
 In 1993 Yanmar launched the world's first Zero Tail Swing excavator, which allows the counterweight to stay inside the width of the tracks as it slews, thus being safer and more user friendly when used in a confined space.
 This type of machine is now widely used throughout the world.

-There are two main types of "Control" configuration generally use in excavators to control the boom and bucket, both of which spread the four main digging controls between two x-y joysticks.
+There are two main types of control configuration used in excavators to control the boom and bucket, each distributing the four primary digging functions across two x-y joysticks.
 This allows a skilled operator to control all four functions simultaneously.
 The most popular configuration in the US is the SAE controls configuration while in other parts of the world, the ISO control configuration is more common.
 Some manufacturers such as Takeuchi have switches that allow the operator to select which control configuration to use.